 - Difficulty in breathing

 To handle the challenges associated with moisture in the pump stations, the following set up is used.
-A carbon filter sucks air directly from the grounds.
-This creates a negative pressure in the sump.
-Dry air from the superstructure penetrates the grounds and is mixed with the harmful gases.
+A carbon filter sucks air directly from the sewage pit.
+This creates a negative pressure in the sewage pit.
+Dry air from the superstructure penetrates the sewage pit and is mixed with the harmful gases.
 The mixed air is discharged via the carbon filter.
 In the superstructure, a wall-mounted condensing dehumidifier maintains the right climate.
 The dehumidifier regulates the relative humidity but can also ensure that frost and ice formation are avoided by a built-in frost guard.